How To Make A Delta Kite

 - Tape

-down 2 lengths of flying line onto it, running along both edges that
+down two lengths of flying line onto it, running along both edges that

 photo as a guide.

-- Flip the plastic over and tape down another 2 lengths of flying line, directly over the first 2.
+- Flip the plastic over, and tape down another two lengths of flying line directly over the first two.

 - Reinforce the keel corners by sticking down and wrapping around short lengths of tape.

-- Where the 4 pieces of line come together, tie a Multi-Strand Simple Knot close to the plastic, then tie a second one further out, as per the photo.
+- Where the four pieces of line come together, tie a Multi-Strand Simple knot close to the plastic, then tie a second one further out as per the photo.

-- Also knot the lines at the other 2 corners, using the same kind of knot.
+- Also, knot the lines at the other two corners, using the same kind of knot.
 Adjust them so they are flush with the plastic.

-- Fold over and tape down the sail tabs over the leading edge spars, using 2 lengths of sticky tape on each side.
+- Fold over and tape down the sail tabs over the leading edge spars, using two lengths of sticking tape on each side.

 - Fold tape over the ends of the vertical and leading edge spars, securing them to the plastic.